 Looks are everything!
 Find your vintage china, the ones grandma gave you and mix it with today’s on-line offerings.
-Party Pieces sell some great cake and cupcake stands and some melamine platters which are perfect if you are worried about any breakages!
+Party Pieces sell some great cake and cupcake stands and some reusable platters which are perfect if you are worried about any breakages!

 Find a pretty tablecloth and pair with some colourful paper napkins.
 Glass bowls look great piled high with strawberries and bunches of beautiful flowers makes a great centrepiece.
 Hang pretty bunting and garlands from the walls or between tree branches outside.